 Sculian admits that when he grew up in Inglewood in the late 1950s, he delivered 77 editions of the Los Angeles Herald-Express each day before heading out to baseball practice — it was an afternoon edition, which are all but non-existent now.
 Mr. Lockwood was his route manager.
+But it wasn’t until Schulian moved in 1958 to Salt Lake City with his family that he found Jim Murray, a syndicated writer who started working at the L.A.
+Times in 1961 after a run at Sports Illustrated and Time magazine.

 “Whoever plucked him out of relative obscurity did a great service to sports writing,” said the 74-year-old Schulian the other day from his Pasadena home.
 “When I read him as a kid, he spun my head around.
 No one was doing that kind of writing in Salt Lake City.”
 Read more